arabbitplays/Zettelkasten/🔴Fleeting/Deep Modelling.md

 	- every ontological layer in $L_i$ is called <mark style="background: #FFB86CA6;">model</mark>
 	- all models in $L_i$ are called the <mark style="background: #FFB86CA6;">ontology</mark>
 	- Elements are now called <mark style="background: #FFB86CA6;">clabjects</mark> as they are calsses AND objects
+- Linguistic layers define meta concepts for the modelling process
+	- each layer defines the language for the layer down below
+	- those are the "normal" layers of meta-metamodel, metamodel and model
+- Ontological Layers define domain specific, real-world concepts and their classification

 - <mark style="background: #FF5582A6;">Classic problem: The power of a locomotive is given by the series, so this is a restriction of instances of instances</mark>
 	- possible solutions are stereotypes of power types, but both are not concise and scale badly